-2.4.A - League teams and clubs are limited to the number of weeks during which they can participate in, and conduct the allowable activities described below.
-Insurance coverage is not provided for any activities outside of these time limits and these limits create a supportive environment and reduce exposure to physical risk and burnout.

-2.4.B - Any NICA coach working with student-athletes during their off-season that is not sanctioned/insured under another organization may risk the eligibility of the coach, rider, and team to compete in NICA races.

-2.4.C - Each year is divided into a pre-season, a regular season, and an off-season.
+- 2.4.A League teams and clubs are limited to the number of weeks during which they can participate in, and conduct the allowable activities described below.
+Insurance coverage is not provided for any activities outside of these time limits and these limits create a supportive environment and reduce exposure to physical risk and burnout. - 2.4.B Any NICA coach working with student-athletes during their off-season that is not sanctioned/insured under another organization may risk the eligibility of the coach, rider, and team to compete in NICA races. - 2.4.C Each year is divided into a pre-season, a regular season, and an off-season.

-$2.4.C.1 - \mathbf{Preseason}$
+2.4.C.1 - Preseason

-- 1. Start date Limited pre-season activities may commence April 1st - Allowable activities The team, club, and coaches must be registered with NICA to participate in, and conduct activities.
-Only the following pre-season activities are permitted and must be pre-approved by the league Director: - a.
-Bike checks, equipment inspections, and bike fit; - b.
-Mechanical workshops; - c.
-All-inclusive fun rides; and - d.
-Skills clinics - e.
-Trail maintenance - 3.
-Activities Limit The maximum number of preseason activities is 6
+- 1. Start date Limited pre-season activities may commence April 1

+- 2. Allowable activities The team, club, and coaches must be registered with NICA to participate in, and conduct activities.
+Only the following pre-season activities are permitted and must be pre-approved by the league Director:

+- a.
+Team Meetings

+- b.
+Bike checks, equipment inspections, and bike fit;

+- c.
+Mechanical workshops;

+- d.
+All-inclusive fun rides; and

+- e.
+Skills clinics

+- f.
+Trail maintenance

+- 3. Activities Limit The maximum number of preseason activities is six (6)